ridamsharma33/EOS_DAPP/eos-scatter/README.md

 These are the source files for the front-end part of my article on HackerNoon: How to integrate Scatter with your EOS Front End

-Link to my article: https://hackernoon.com/how-to-build-a-simple-front-end-for-your-eos-smart-contract-3f9289e8146c
+Link to the article: https://hackernoon.com/how-to-build-a-simple-front-end-for-your-eos-smart-contract-3f9289e8146c

 ## Project setup